ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_shim_controller.md

 !!! note

     Regulated Pure Pursuit has this built in so it is not necessary to pair with RPP.
 However, it is applicable to all others.
-See [Navigation Plugins](../../plugins/index.md#navigation-plugins) for a full list of current controller plugins.
+See [Navigation Plugins][navigation-plugins] for a full list of current controller plugins.

 ## Configuring Rotation Shim Controller